 EWM Harvesting

-It is well documented that virtually every other VT lake that has experienced an EWM infestation has failed to effectively control it without the use of herbicide.
-The EWMMC conducted extensive research and deliberation to determine that it would be in the best interests of the JPA and most effectively protect the social, economic, and ecological values of Joe’s Pond to apply for an Aquatic Nuisance Control Permit from VT ANR and treat the two EWM concentration areas along the Sandy Beach and Channel Drive shorelines with the herbicide ProcellaCOR.
+It is well documented that virtually every other VT lake association that has experienced an EWM infestation has failed to effectively contain its proliferation without the use of herbicide.
+It is also important to note that no VT lake association has succeeded in eradicating EWM through the application of herbicide.
+The JPA Eurasian Watermilfoil Management Committee (EWMMC) has conducted extensive research and deliberation to determine that it is in the best interests of the JPA and most effectively protect the social, economic and ecological values of Joe’s Pond to utilize the herbicide ProcellaCOR to manage the EWM infestation in conjunction with the non-chemical control measures discussed above.
+ProcellaCOR is the only herbicide approved by the VT Agency of Natural Resources (VTANR) for control of EWM in VT waterbodies.
+See the Herbicide Treatment for EWM Control tab for additional information relating to the herbicide ProcellaCOR.

 How You Can Help